chadium/kcik/README.md

 Features:
 - Change the color of the website.
 - Hide streamers from the website.
+- VOD player continues playing where you left off.
 - Show deleted chat messages.
 - Send message history.
 - Automatically reject hosts.